 Essential Side Dishes

-Here are basic side dishes found in much of India.
+Here are some basic side dishes found on many Indian tables.
 And each region has its particular variation that rounds out a meal:

 - Achar: An intensely flavored fruit, or vegetable pickle (mango pickle above)